 It's still a little too early to tell right now if I'm going to stay with this plan.
 I'll be testing it for two months, so I will do a follow-up video/post review after that time to let you know my findings.
-I'll show you speed tests again and the places that it worked well, and the places that it did not work well.
+I'll show you speed tests again and the places where it worked well, and the places where it did not work well.

 Then we can decide if it's a plan that's worth keeping, or should I go back to my original hotspot contract and just use that particular account for my backup to my AT&T account.

 If you're anything like me, I wanted to jump on this before anything changed with the plan so I could start testing it right away.
 The good news is, it's a prepaid plan and no contract, so if you want to jump on this plan as well, then click this link to go directly to the prepaid section of the Verizon website and go ahead and get your account set up as well.

 As I mentioned a moment ago, I also have an AT&T hotspot in conjunction with my Verizon hotspot.
 I use both of hotspots as backups depending on the area, but I'm going to put together another video and post soon that shows exactly how I stay connected on the road in my camper van and how I work remotely as a digital nomad.

 I'm curious if you all have already been set up on this Verizon Jetpack unlimited data prepaid plan, and if so, leave me a comment below.
 I'd love to hear what your thoughts are on it, what your findings have been.
 Are you using it a rural area or a city area?
 So, make sure you leave me a comment below if you've already signed up for this plan.